Pinterest Pixel

 Sarah,30,Los Angeles

-The comma (,) acts as the delimiter, distinguishing each value within the dataset.
+The comma (,) acts as the delimiter and distinguishes each value within the dataset.
+When Excel reads this comma, it understands where one value ends and the next value begins.

 Methods to Use Excel Delimiter to Split Text